Programme Code: NT2C

 If selecting a language option at a non-beginner level, please contact firstname.lastname@example.org for details of the language placement test prior to the start of Term 1.

-You may also choose courses to the value of 2 units from the list below:
+Choose modules to the value of 45 credits from the list below:

 Teaching & Learning